Where will we be staying?

 Can I bring my children?

-We welcome children aged 10 and older to come with us to El Salvador.
+We welcome children aged 10 and older to come with us.
 If you would like to bring your child or a group of children, please contact us to inquire about family and youth tours.
 This is a wonderful way to broaden a child’s horizons.
 We have had many children join us over the years, and some of them are now organizing groups at their colleges to return!
 We will try to match you with other families that are interested in coming, and organize a tour oriented towards the interests of children.

 On what days should I arrive and depart?